nens/threedi-docs/source/e_2d_levees_tutorial.rst

 Verify the model rasters using the raster checker
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-Before sending our model to the web portal, it is important to validate that our model contains no errors.
+Before sending our model to 3Di Management, it is important to validate that our model contains no errors.
 The raster checker is part of the 3Di toolbox and performs 18 checks to verify the quality of the DEM.
 The raster checker checks all the rasters that are included in the model.
 In our case, this is only the DEM for the area of Nissewaard, but in more sophisticated models you can also include other rasters, like friction and infiltration.

 In order to use the raster checker, follow these steps: